 5- Not Having a Home Inspection or Hiring the Wrong Home Inspector

 Unless you know what you are doing, don’t do it.
 Don’t skip the home inspection to save money or because the listing agent told you, you would get the house if you would.

 A house is filled with expensive systems and fixing one or several can be expensive.
 Not only is it important to have an inspection but hire a good home inspector.
 This is not the time to save money.
 Referrals and your buyer’s agent can be a good resource to find a great home inspector.

 6- Not Fully Understanding the Costs Involved

-There are closing costs, pre-paids, escrow, home inspection fees, moving costs and more when you are purchasing a home.
+There are closing costs, pre-paids, escrows, home inspection fees, moving costs and more when you are purchasing a home.
 Make sure you fully understand the costs involved when purchasing a home.
 Many times home buyers overlook the cost’s that are above and beyond their down payment.

 A mortgage officer will cover all your down payment and closing cost’s that will be needed and a buyer’s agent will discuss other costs with you as well.

 If this is your first home don’t forget some of the basics you may need immediately, like a snow blower or a lawnmower.
 Or maybe your house was not fully applianced and you need a refrigerator, washer and/or dryer.